torvalds2010/docs-1/docs/locators/locator-s1.md

 ## LED Signals

+* Flashing green light (fast): Searching for GPS lock.
+The unit is **not ready** to dive.

 * Fixed green light: GPS lock is acheived.
 The unit is ready to dive.

-* Flashing green light (fast): Searching for GPS lock.
-The unit is not ready to dive.

 * Flashing green light (slow): GPS lock has been acheived but lost.
 The unit is ready to dive.

-* No green light: Power is off.
+* No green light: Power is off and the unit is not ready for diving.

 ## Benefits